-God was not forbidding interracial marriage in Israel in an attempt to keep his people of the same race (which they were not).
+God was not forbidding interracial couples in Israel from being wed in an attempt to keep his people of the same race (which they were not).
 He was warning against matrimony that brings two people of differing religious understandings (e.g. one worships pagan gods, the other, the real God!) together which will cause chaos!

 In the eyes of God, not man, all humans are of "one blood" (Acts 17:26).
 We are all descendants of Adam and Noah.
 In the strictest sense, there is only one race that exists - the human race.
 The Bible does not forbid what man defines as interracial marriage.